CreativeLittleDots/wp-project/README.md

 WP Project supports WPMU through manipulating the WP_HOME and WP_SITEURL, but this only possible with the multisite-default-blog/ installed and activated, so you **must install and activate multisite-default-blog before do anything else**.

-Once the plugin is installed and activated you should continue with the installation of WP Project
+Once the plugin is installed and activated you should continue with the installation of WP Project.

 You must remove the instance of constant DOMAIN_CURRENT_PATH from wp-config and run WP Project to get things setup;